fbpx

 After elaborating on the scenario you could then tackle the question by applying the four pillars of Medical Ethics which applies to dentistry as well.

-• Autonomy – This is a patient’s right to make their own decisions towards their healthcare.
+• Autonomy – This is a patient’s right to make their own decisions towards their healthcare and dental treatment.
 In this case it is respecting that the patient has a right not to use fluoride toothpaste.

 • Non-maleficence – This means that any action the dentist carries out must not harm the patient.
 Harm could be caused to the patient if they do not use fluoride toothpaste as they may continue to get dental decay, impacting their oral health.
 However, additionally, by being forced to use fluoride toothpaste they could experience psychological harm if they strongly believe that it has negative effects on their health.